Lac de Joux, Vaud, Switzerland

 - Statistics / Weather / Helpful Links

 Looking for Lac de Joux cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Switzerland’s Lac de Joux is located high up in the Jura Mountains in the Canton of Vaud.
 Located at an altitude of nearly 3300 feet, Lac du Joux is ideally suited for a mountain holiday.
 Lying near the high ridge that designates the border with France, Lac de Joux is ideally suited for both mountain and water sports.
 Only 30 miles from the city of Lausanne, a trip to Lac de Joux is a valued weekend break from work in the canton’s capital city.